James Hamilton, 6th Earl of Abercorn

 James Hamilton, 6th Earl of Abercorn, PC (Ire) (c.
-1661 – 1734), was a Scottish and Irish peer and politician.
-Appointed a groom of the bedchamber to Charles II after the his father's death in battle, he took the Williamite side at the Glorious Revolution and in March 1689 supplied Derry with stores that enabled the town to sustain the Siege of Derry until it was relieved in August.
+1661 – 28 November 1734), was a Scottish and Irish peer and politician.
+Appointed a groom of the bedchamber to Charles II after his father's death in battle, he took the Williamite side at the Glorious Revolution and in March 1689 supplied Derry with stores that enabled the town to sustain the Siege of Derry until it was relieved in August.
 Shortly after inheriting a Scottish and Irish peerage from a second cousin, he was created a viscount in Ireland for his services to the Williamite cause.

 Birth and origins

 James was born in 1661 or 1662, the eldest son of James Hamilton and his wife Elizabeth Colepeper.
 His father, James the elder, was a colonel in the English army, Hyde Park Ranger, and a groom of the bedchamber to Charles II of England.
 His father's family was a cadet branch of the Abercorns that started with his grandfather Sir George Hamilton, 1st Baronet, of Donalong, who was the fourth son of the 1st Earl of Abercorn.

 James's mother was a daughter of John Colepeper, 1st Baron Colepeper, an English courtier.
 His parents married in 1661.
 James, the younger, was one of six sons, of which three survived into adulthood. and are listed in his father's article.
 James, the younger, was raised a Protestant as his father, who had originally been a Catholic, had converted to that faith to marry his mother.